Manoj-2702/ClubLink-Streamlined-College-Club-Management-Solution/README.md

 - **Controllers**: Contains Java classes responsible for handling HTTP requests and routing them to appropriate methods.
 - **Services**: Contains Java classes implementing business logic and interacting with repositories.
 - **Design Patterns**: Implements various design patterns such as MVC, Facade, and Single Responsibility to ensure modular and maintainable codebase.

+## Technologies Used

+- **Spring Boot**: The application is built using the Spring Boot framework, leveraging its powerful features for rapid development and easy deployment.
+- **Maven**: Maven is used for dependency management and project build automation.
+- **SQL**: The system utilizes a relational database management system (RDBMS) for efficient data storage and retrieval.
+- **Java**: The core application logic is implemented using the Java programming language, ensuring cross-platform compatibility and robust performance.

 ## Getting Started